MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-teams-app-admin-tasks.md

 4. Now that the Viva Insights app is available for employees, they can follow these steps to locate and open it: [Find and open the Insights app](https://download.microsoft.com/download/c/a/6/ca665366-e059-4977-8175-04461af196c1/Find-and-open-the-Insights-app.pdf).

 >[!Note]
->If your organization purchased licenses before **July 2021** (under the Workplace Analytics SKU), follow the steps in the next section to enable or disable access to Viva Insights premium features.
+>If your organization purchased licenses before July 2021 (under the Workplace Analytics SKU), follow [these setup steps](#set-up-access-to-premium-features) to enable or disable access to the Viva Insights premium features released in November 2021.

 ## Admin tasks for earlier licenses to get premium features